El Paso residents tell Trump to stay away after shooting

 “I do blame our president.
 Since the moment he got into office the rhetoric, the hate that he's got towards people that are just different colour skin, he has no right,” said Silvia Rios.

-The president began Tuesday apparently irritated by veiled criticism from former president Barack Obama, who warned US leaders against divisive rhetoric.
+The president began yesterday, apparently irritated by veiled criticism from former President Barack Obama, who warned US leaders against divisive rhetoric.

 “We should soundly reject language coming out of the mouths of any of our leaders that feeds a climate of fear and hatred or normalises racist sentiments,” said Obama, who has only rarely spoken out on public affairs since leaving office in 2017.

-In response Trump retweeted a quote from an anchor on Fox News who said it was inappropriate for a former president to criticize a successor over a shooting.
+In response, Trump retweeted a quote from an anchor on Fox News, who said it was inappropriate for a former president to criticise a successor over a shooting.

 “President Obama had 32 mass shootings during his reign.
 Not many people said Obama is out of control,” read the quote from Brian Kilmeade.